thirumurthis/Learnings/apachemq/AretmisMQ_Docker_Nginx_Proxy.md

 > docker run -d --name nginx-proxy -p 80:80 nginx
 ```

-###### Copy the default.conf file from the conatiner to our local Desktop.
-I created a temp directory and `cd` to that folder.
+##### Copy the `default.conf` file from container to our local Desktop.

+ - Created a temp directory and `cd` to that folder, before issuing below command

 ```
 > docker cp nginx-proxy:/etc/nginx/conf.d/default.conf .
 ```

-###### Get Aretmis docker conatiner hostname/ipaddress.
+##### Get Artemis docker container IP Address.

-  - We will use this to updated in the `Origin` header in the default.conf file.
+  - We will use this to updated in the `Origin` header in the `default.conf` file.

 ```
 > docker exec nginx-proxy hostname -i
 ```

-###### Content of the default.conf file
+#####`default.conf` content to proxy and set headers

-- In this `default.conf` I am enabling the CORS by setting the headers for different HTTP methods
+- In this `default.conf` enabled the CORS by setting the headers for different HTTP methods
-- Also, included the header `Origin` with the Artemis docker container ipaddress (in my case it was 172.17.0.2).
+- Also, included the header `Origin` with the Artemis docker container IP Address (in my case it was 172.17.0.2).

 ```
 server {